The Lumineers: 2002–2009: Early years

 When Schultz and Fraites began collaborating, writing together and playing gigs around New York City, they did so under various names, including Free Beer, 6Cheek and Wesley Jeremiah.
 Fraites elaborated, "When Wes and I got together, our first band name was Free Beer.
 It wasn't serious at first.
 We were a crappy band doing (terrible) covers.
 But we slowly started getting away from covers and writing originals.
 We were doing everything: vanilla singer-songwriter stuff, hard rock, electronic music.
 There was no focus; it was a mad, random mess."
-According to Schultz, the band became The Lumineers after a band called Lumineers (a made up word) were supposed to play at a club in Jersey City the week after Schultz and Fraites played there.
+According to Schultz, the band became 'The Lumineers' after a band called Lumineers (a made up word) were supposed to play at a club in Jersey City the week after Schultz and Fraites played there.
 The emcee mistakenly introduced Schultz and Fraites as The Lumineers, and the name stuck.

 The Lumineers struggled to find success in New York according to Schultz, who said, "I was living in Brooklyn and working three jobs just to pay the rent," adding, "it was really infuriating to move to a city that would help us grow musically but then never have any time to work on music.
 So I decided to do something about it."
 In 2009, after considering relocating to London, Philadelphia and Boston, Fraites and Schultz, in their "ignorance and naïveté", moved to Denver, Colorado, and joined the open mic scene.
 Before the move, while the band was still called Wesley Jeremiah, they had a former member, Jason "Jay" Van Dyke play with them rarely.
 Van Dyke sued The Lumineers around 2008, claiming that Schultz and Fraites didn't give him the proper credit he deserved.
 Later Schultz and Fraites acknowledged Van Dyke, and admitted that they performed for a short period of time.
 Van Dyke claims that he co-wrote nine songs with Schultz and Fraites.
 The parties settled the lawsuit in 2017, with the terms of the settlement confidential.

+In 2009, Jeremiah and Wesley recorded a song called Don't Wanna Go, but it was never officially released and as of now is only available on SoundCloud and YouTube.
+The song describes the grief of the band after someone very close to them had unexpectedly died, likely due to a medical emergency of some sort.
+This follows the band's moral theme of grief, considering the depressing fact that they started the band in their shared time of lament after Jeremiah's brother and Wesley's father died.